stock2shop/website/content/help/solutions/Invalid-username-or-password.md

 ---
 title: "Invalid username or password"
-heading: ""
-description: ""
-errorgroup: Omni Accounts
-tags:
-  - Omni Accounts
-  - Queue Error
+type: "solution"
+sources: [ "omni-accounts" ]
+channels: ["magento_1", "magento_2", "shopify", "woocommerce", "b2b-trade-store", "takealot"]
+fulfillments: ["parcel-ninja", "on-the-dot"]
 draft: true
+date: 2020-12-30T16:31:00+02:00
 ---

-## What does the queue error mean

-**Instruction**: "add_order"
-**Message**: "Invalid username or password"
-**The Important Bits**: Failed to add order at source.

-This means that S2S was unable to process an order to Omni Accounts.
+#### Error description
+Failed to raise orders in Omni Accounts

+#### Error solution
-This error is a result of S2S's Apifact software no longer being able to contact the Omni Accounts database, or the user credentials used are no longer valid.
+S2S's Apifact software can no longer being able to contact the Omni Accounts database, or the user credentials used are no longer valid.

-## What issue(s) does the queue error cause

-This error is a non-blocking queue error which means you could still receive other orders if its only an issue with this particular order.
-You will will still receive product and customer updates, however, this order will not be raised into the Source until you have fixed the issue.

-## How to confirm the source of the queue error

-Go to: S2S Console > Queue > View > Find queue error > View Item

-## How to resolve the queue error

 To resolve this issue: